 "It is when he was reduced to nothing that Our Lord Jesus saved the world…" he wrote in a letter to Mgr Guérin.

-Charles de Foucauld 20The repercussions of World War I affected the Ahaggar region.
-The area became unstable.
-On the evening of December 1, during an attack by rebels, Brother Charles allowed himself to be taken without resistance, was bound, robbed, and then killed.
-He welcomed his own death as a true disciple of the One who remained silent during his Passion.
-Very alone, without even a disciple to continue his mission.
-Since 1929, his body has rested in El Golea.
+Charles de Foucauld 20The turbulent repercussions of World War I severely affected the Ahaggar region, rendering the area highly unstable.
+On the evening of December 1, during a sudden attack by rebels, Brother Charles allowed himself to be taken without resistance.
+He was bound, robbed, and then killed.
+He welcomed his own death as a true disciple of the One who remained completely silent during his Passion.
+He died very alone, without even a single disciple to continue his mission.
+Since 1929, his body has rested peacefully in El Golea.

 Desert"Father, I abandon myself into your hands; do with me what you will.
 Whatever you do, I thank you.
 I am ready for anything, I accept everything.
 May your will be done in me and in all your creatures.
 I desire nothing more, O Lord.
 Into your hands, I commit my spirit; I offer it to you with all the love of my heart, for I love you, Lord, and I need to give myself, to abandon myself into your hands, without reserve and with unlimited trust, for you are my Father."

-Brother Charles of Jesus "The presence of Christ in the Eucharist and the presence of Christ in the poor; these are the two pillars of Brother Charles' life, and they are linked together.
-He renounced trying to live this life in the Holy Land because he felt called to "live Nazareth in a place where it would be most useful to his neighbors.
+Brother Charles of Jesus: "The presence of Christ in the Eucharist and the presence of Christ in the poor; these are the two pillars of Brother Charles' life, and they are inextricably linked together.
+He renounced trying to live this life in the Holy Land because he felt called to 'live Nazareth' in a place where it would be most useful to his neighbors.
 He went out into the desert on a path of bare faith and pure hope.
 He committed himself to a difficult task.
 He was alone on a long and arduous road - of which he knew he would never see the end: preparing the hearts of people to better know and love God.
-Thus, he inaugurated in the Church a new way of living the evangelical counsels by sharing the life of the poor."
-From a Little Brother of Jesus
+Thus, he inaugurated in the Church a new way of living the evangelical counsels by sharing the very life of the poor."
+(From a Little Brother of Jesus).

-By following Brother Charles of Jesus, Christians from all countries, all cultures, have heard and still hear this call to an evangelical life.
-Thus, communities and associations of priests, religious, and laypeople have been born and form the Spiritual Family of Charles of Jesus.
-Representatives of these communities and associations meet once a year and thus bear witness, through their diversity, to the unity of their mission.
-The spirit that animated Brother Charles of Jesus still lives in the Church for and through the men and women of today.
+By following Brother Charles of Jesus, Christians from all countries and all cultures have heard and still hear this powerful call to an evangelical life.
+Thus, vibrant communities and associations of priests, religious, and laypeople have been born and form the Spiritual Family of Charles of Jesus.
+Representatives of these communities and associations meet once a year and thus bear witness, through their beautiful diversity, to the unity of their shared mission.
+The profound spirit that animated Brother Charles of Jesus still lives in the Church today, for and through the men and women of our time.